A focus on STEM education

 SMART Texas Scholars Program identifies highly talented STEM students and supports them with scholarships up to $32,000 through the National Science Foundation’s S-STEM program.
 SFA currently has 18 SMART Texas Scholars.
 These Scholars participate in STEM Learning Communities, attend conferences, and are mentored into hand-on STEM experiences early in their college careers.

 STEM Club is made up of the various organizations and clubs across the College of Sciences and Mathematics.
-In 2018, STEM Club will unite with Residential Learning Communities to offer field trips, movie night, games night, competition events and more.
+In 2018, STEM Club united with Residential Learning Communities to offer field trips, movie night, games night, competition events and more.
 In 2017, students visited the production facilities of Animal Science Products, examined aquatic life at Lake Nacogdoches, toured SFA's Virtual Reality Laboratory, and experienced the Pathology Lab at Nacogdoches Medical Center.
 Join us in the spring as we plan to take a look behind-the-scenes at a zoo and visit an engineering and manufacturing facility.
-STEM Club news also keeps students abreast of the many volunteer opportunities through the STEM Research and Learning Center.
+To explore the club's upcoming opportunities, visit the Upcoming Events page or contact STEMcenter@sfasu.edu.